Skip to content

 Video cutters vs NLEs

-In specific edgecases that do not require all the bells and whistles of a video editor, video cutters can be a life saver:
+When you need to cut videos and don't need all the bells and whistles of a video editor, video cutters can be a life saver:

 Ops & cons NLE re-encoding Video cutters